apify/apify-docs/sources/academy/webscraping/api_scraping/index.md

 ### 2. Potential overhead

-For complex APIs that require certain headers and/or payloads in order to make a successful request, return encoded data, have rate limits, or that use modern technologies such as GraphQL, there can be a slight overhead in figuring out how to utilize them in a scraper.
+For complex APIs that require certain headers and/or payloads in order to make a successful request, return encoded data, have rate limits, or that use GraphQL, there can be a slight overhead in figuring out how to utilize them in a scraper.

 <!-- These will be articles in the future -->